lakshanabenayake/QuizHub/QUICKSTART.md

 ## 💡 Pro Tips

-1. **IDE Users**: Set up run configurations once, then just click "Run" each time
+1. **Command Line Users**: Keep the compile command handy - you only need to run it once (or after code changes)
-2. **Command Line**: Open multiple terminal windows before starting
+2. **Multiple Terminals**: Open 4-5 terminal windows before starting - 1 for server, rest for clients
 3. **Testing**: Start with 2-3 clients first, then add more
 4. **Debugging**: Check server logs in the UI for connection issues
 5. **Network Mode**: Test on localhost first, then try network mode